 A valid yellow fever vaccination certificate may be required for entry into Somalia.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 Safety and security

 You should not travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
 If you are in Somalia, we strongly urge you to leave if it is safe to do so.
 Somalia is not safe for tourism.
 If you are in Somalia, you should have robust personal security measures in place.

 Somali militants have publicly threatened, and possess the capability, to carry out attacks in all areas of Somalia, including Mogadishu, Puntland and Somaliland.
 There has been an increase in terrorist attacks in recent months.
+On 2 January 2016, four people were killed in a suicide bombing at a restaurant in Mogadishu.
+In November 2015, an attack at the Sahafi hotel, known to be frequented by foreign journalists and United Nations (UN) personnel, resulted in at least 10 deaths and several injuries.
 In September 2015, seven people were killed in an attack on the presidential palace which targeted foreigners.
-Since April 2015, over 60 people have been killed, including foreigners and UN workers in several attacks in Mogadishu, Puntland and Leego.
+Many recent attacks have targeted foreigners and UN workers.

 Attacks, resulting in deaths, have regularly been conducted against Federal Government of Somali (FGS) targets, including on government buildings, in an ongoing attempt to undermine confidence in the Somalian government.
 Attacks have also been directed at westerners, those working for western and international organisations and Africa Union Mission in Somalia (AMISOM) peacekeepers.

 Attacks have involved multiple, consecutive explosions, with car bombs and armed gunmen.